Managing Stares and Uncomfortable Questions About Psoriasis Skin

 Therefore, educating every person you meet isn't practical in casual situations.
 No one should spend their life talking about psoriasis all the time, unless you're a psoriasis spokesperson, instead of enjoying the conversation about something you're really into.

 Another option, that actually happened to help me, was finding a support group on the internet.
 Talking to people dealing with the same issues daily made me feel like I wasn't alone in my struggles.

 As a person facing uncomfortable situations for years, I had to come to terms with people's looks as it was something inevitable.
-But coming to terms wasn't being fully ok with it.
+But coming to terms wasn't being entirely ok with it.
 I stopped covering my spots and started wearing shorts and t-shirts instead of covering everything with long gloves or black tights that couldn't cover everything anyway.

-First, something positive happened what changed my relations with strangers: my psoriasis actually helped me get closer to people a few times.
+First, something positive changed my relations with strangers: my psoriasis helped me get closer to people a few times.
 For example, when I was going to Tortuga Bay beach in the Galápagos Islands, a local woman stopped me to ask about my skin.

 I explained to her that she shouldn’t worry about me in a few words, but she insisted on me going to her house to try a cream that her daughter uses.

 I tried to thank her politely, but she insisted, and I finally agreed to try out her cream while she served me iced tea and cookies, and we chatted about some of the local things to do in the Galapagos for over an hour.

 When psoriasis no longer controls you

 I noticed that people weren't staring at me as much as they were before by working through these practices.
 I'm not sure if it was how I presented myself, or maybe it was all in my head before?
 Some people had felt uncomfortable with my skin before, but I'm not convinced anymore if they weren't just staring at me like they would at anyone else.